serverless/event-mocks/README.md

 # Event Mocks
 A small library that includes details mocks of AWS Lambda event sources.
 Useful for use when unit testing your Lambda functions.
-Supported Event Sources are: SNS, API Gateway, S3, & Scheduled.
+Supported Event Sources are: SNS, SQS, DynamoDB, API Gateway, S3, & Scheduled.

 The library simply uses default event source mock templates and merge it with any overwrite you provide.
 [Check out the JSON template files](./lib/events) to learn more about the data structure of each event source.